WallStreetMojo

 #5 – Deliver 360 Feedback on the Business Process Operations

-• The process of the audit also involves the verification and review of performances and operations related to the non-financial data and information.
+• The audit process also involves the verification and review of performances and operations related to the non-financial data and information.

-• The preliminary process of audit attempts to understand how the funds are utilized and allocated by the business.
+• The preliminary audit process attempts to understand how the funds are utilized and allocated by the business.

 • They give an unbiased report to the top management of the business.
-This report would then become an input for decision making for the management itself.
+This report would then become an input for the management's decision-making.

 #6 – To Attract New and Potential Investors or Stakeholders for Business

-• Additionally, if the business plans for future growth and investments in high growth projects, they would require some additional external financing.
-The external financing can be procured either through equity and through debt.
+• Additionally, if the business plans for future growth and investments in high-growth projects, they would require additional external financing.
+The external financing can be procured either through equity or through debt.
 The stakeholders who finance in the form of equity ask for audited statements.
 Such stakeholders know that audited statements ensure that the business shares quality and accurate financial statements.

 • They would utilize the audited financial statements to compute and analyze the return on equity offered by the business.
-Similarly, the stakeholders who finance debt also ask for audited statements to see whether the business performance shared by the business matches with the auditor’s opinion and how well the business serviced its existing financial statements.
-In short, the purpose of getting financial statements audited ensures that the business has easy access to external finance as auditing raises the trust level between the business and its prospective stakeholders.
+Similarly, the stakeholders who finance debt also ask for audited statements to see whether the business performance shared by the business matches the auditor’s opinion and how well the business serviced its existing financial statements.
+In short, getting financial statements audited ensures that the business has easy access to external finance, as auditing raises the trust level between the business and its prospective stakeholders.

 #7 – Improve overall business efficiency and build a relationship of trust among internal stakeholders

-• The financial statements are also audited to raise trust levels with the internal stakeholders as well.
+• The financial statements are also audited to raise trust levels with the internal stakeholders.
 The employees of the business itself can access the audited financial statements.
 The employees usually try to understand how the company is doing financially and its impact on their position in the organization.
-It can be utilized by the existing shareholders as well to determine the return on equity as committed by the business.
-The process of auditing ensures that there is absolute transparency as to how business functions and maintains financial records.
+The existing shareholders can also utilize it to determine the return on equity as committed by the business.
+The auditing process ensures that there is absolute transparency as to how the business functions and maintains financial records.

-• The auditing is also required to meet up with the legal and regulatory requirements established by the government.
+• The auditing is also required to meet the legal and regulatory requirements established by the government.
 The process of auditing also ensures comprehensive risk management and fraud detection methods.

 #10 – Role of Technology Driving Audit